paulross/pprune-calc/A340-SBKP/README.md

 </center>

-I was curious about what objective information such as speed and distance data could be extracted from the video by looking at individual frames.
+It seemed an unusual take off to me and I was curious about what objective information such as speed and distance data could be extracted from the video by looking at individual frames.

 # Data

-The aircraft was identified [on youtube](https://www.youtube.com/watch?v=XbWaXdA5jY0&feature=youtu.be) as an A340-300 registration [9H-BIG](https://www.planespotters.net/airframe/Airbus/A340/9H-BIG-AIR-X-Charter/RJgIaj) operated by Air-X. I used Wikipedia to get some [drawings of the A340-300](https://en.wikipedia.org/wiki/Airbus_A340).
+The aircraft was identified [on youtube](https://www.youtube.com/watch?v=XbWaXdA5jY0&feature=youtu.be) as an A340-300 registration [9H-BIG](https://www.planespotters.net/airframe/Airbus/A340/9H-BIG-AIR-X-Charter/RJgIaj) operated by Air-X. It was taking off from runway 15.
+I used Wikipedia to get some [drawings of the A340-300](https://en.wikipedia.org/wiki/Airbus_A340).
+And of course OpenStreetMap and Google Earth and Google Street View.

 ## Unknowns

 I don't know the following:

-* Anything about A340 operations, reference speeds, field limits etc.
+* Anything about A340 operations, reference speeds, limits, screen heights etc.
 * The date and time of this video.
 * The metrological conditions existed at the take off time.
 * The terrain, especially runway slope.
-* The movement of the observer (I have assumed that the observer is stationary).
+* Any movement of the observer (I have assumed that the observer is stationary).
 * Any details of the video camera or operator.
-* Any editing of the video that alters its fidelity (so the video is taken in good faith).
+* Any editing of the video that alters its fidelity (the video is taken in good faith).

 If any of these assumptions are wrong it will affect this analysis greatly.